LichengXiao2017/CausalModeling/README.md

 The logic of the main program was explained in ./model/model.java, with comments before each coding block.

-You may also test ./model/test.java in IDE such as Eclipse.
+The logic can be tested by running ./model/test.java in IDE such as Eclipse.
 You may modify the four parameters as you wish, and check the print information on the console.

 # Authors and Citations
 Authors of the program and corresponding paper are as following: